keu/docs/guides/airflow-sagemaker.md

 The output of the transform job is uploaded to Redshift, where you can access the results.
 This is a simple use case, but you can easily extend this DAG to acquire data from an external system, clean or pre-process data, and complete the additional tasks necessary to publish the results after saving them to Redshift.

-## Use Case 2: Orchestrate a full ML pipeline
+## Use case 2: Orchestrate a full ML pipeline

 In this example, you'll use Airflow to acquire and pre-process data, train a model, create a model from the training results, and then evaluate the model on test data using a batch transform job.
 This use case is relevant if you want to automate the model training, testing, and deployment components of your ML pipeline.